abhaysharma06/hungry-vibes/README.md

 The project has two parts

 ### Admin panel 👨‍💼
- * Only admin can access the pages whom roles decide to admin.
- * Admin has access to update order details.
+ * This section is mainly for admin.
+Admin can login with a fixed id provided to admin for authentication.
+ * There are some pages which only the admin can route.
- * Admin can auth use the fixed username to get logged in.
+ * Admin can change the order details through which users get updated regarding the order.
+ * Once the order gets completed, order details got removed from the admin page.

 ### Customer panel 🧑‍🤝‍🧑
  * Many pages created were for users like cart page, home, offers, login, order details, tracking Id pages.
  * Token id generated for every user is unique that stores every detail of the user.
- * Pages created using the EJS template engine and CSS framework(Tailwind CSS), this application consists of Authentication using the encrypted password (bycrpt.js lib), SESSIONS,    TOKENS, SOCKET.IO, Moment (for time), etc...
+ * Whenever the user logs in, a unique session is generated for the user that stores all the essential details.
+ * Passwords of the user are stored in encrypted form (hashed passwords) using BrcyptJS (10 molds).
+ * All the past order details of the user are present with a unique token id on the orders page.
+ * A user gets a tracking record for his order created using Socket.io.

 # 🏹 Images of Application